drummonds/bytestoneblog/content/AFP/Free and commercial software packages/_index.md

 One of the snags with it is the syntax follows ledger rather than beancount.
 - Balance assertions come on a single posting and become order dependent.
-This is particle bad as the order for bank reconciliation may be different from that of entries in the file.
+This is particularly bad as the order for bank reconciliation may be different from that of entries in the file.